nothotscott/VisualOS/README.md

 ## Included dependencies
 The following are included and minimally modified to adapt to the build process and the VOS runtime
 - gnu-efi is included under the BSD license
-- PDCLib is included under the [Public domain](src/pdclib/COPYING.CC0)
+- PDCLib is included under the [Public domain](src/libraries/pdclib/COPYING.CC0)
-	- Though PDCLib is public domain, credit to the original authors can be found in [pdclib/Notes.txt](src/pdclib/Notes.txt)
+	- Though PDCLib is public domain, credit to the original authors can be found in [pdclib/Notes.txt](src/libraries/pdclib/Notes.txt)

 # Build
-The kernel is written in C, x86-64 assembly and OCaml.
-It uses gcc, nasm, and OCaml respectivley.
+The kernel is written in C, x86-64 assembly and.
+It uses gcc and nasm respectivley.
 It is best to compile in WSL and run the `build.ps1` PowerShell script.
 Tasks are comma separated.
 Common build tasks:
 - `.\build.ps1 clean-bootloader,build-bootloader`
 - `.\build.ps1 clean-libc,build-libc`
 - `.\build.ps1 clean-vos,build-kernel`